nndd91/rubytut/README.md

 # rubytut
 All my codes for learning ruby.

 You can fork to see some of my work.
 I tried to add a short description of the problem at the top of each code.

+Under /RubyChallenge are the codes I did using the programming challenge prompts from the subreddit dailyprogrammer